See the Findhorn web site

 About the same time the whisky barrel houses were erected.
 They are made from reused Douglas fir whisky vats bought from a local distillery.
 Cute eh?

-More recently about 40 new eco houses have been built in the Field of Dreams.
+More recently about 40 new selfbuild eco houses have gone up in the Field of Dreams.
 These all have high eco specifications which mostly include 200mm of insulation in the walls and 300 in the roof, solar and wood burning heating and the use of low embodied energythe total amount of energy it takes to make a material (or a building).
 See more on embodied energy materials.
 SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP ratings around 100.

 See more about this octagonal house on the EcoArc web site.